If you're like me, an avid Phenitbut user, then you've probably been wondering how long it usually takes for Phenibut to really kick in, right?

 Only Europe and the USA consider this nootropic drug as a legal nutritional supplement, but it’s still not authorized as a medication.
 Until today, the Food and Drug Administration (FDA) yet hasn’t approved Phenibut as a legitimate medication.

-While it’s widely used to treat any disease or disorders, there has been no confirmation whether this nootropic drug is effective or not.
+While it’s widely used to treat any disease or disorder, there has been no confirmation whether this nootropic drug is effective or not.

 In addition to that, there’s a warning issued by the FDA to any companies who claim that Phenibut is a bona fide type of dietary supplement.